lkania/CDOT/README.md

 ### Detection of high-p_T W-bosons experiments (WTagging)

-For the WTgging experiement, you can ontain the output of the correlated and decorrelated classifiers by running the following command.
+For the WTgging experiement, you can ontain the output of the correlated and decorrelated classifiers by running the following commands.

 ```
 unzip ./cdot/WTaggingTest.csv.zip -d ./cdot/